 Upon completing the course, the students will be able to:

-- Carry through advanced scientific literature searching, and produce a written scientific essay based on up-to-date available scientific literature within the field of Arctic Environmental Toxicology.
+- conduct an advanced scientific literature searching, and produce a written scientific essay (“mini-review”) based on up-to-date available scientific literature within a self-chosen topic within Arctic environmental toxicology.

 Upon completing the course, the students will: